 Jesus and Joseph Smith

-The importance of Joseph Smith in Mormon theology cannot be over-emphasized.
-Brigham Young, who became the second president of the church, frequently praised Joseph Smith:
+The importance of Joseph Smith in Mormon theology cannot be overemphasized.
+Brigham Young, who became the 2nd president of the church, frequently praised Joseph Smith:

 The History of the Church contains some statements which seem to show that Joseph Smith felt he was almost equal with God: